Abdul Sattar Edhi, who founded the world's largest volunteer ambulance network, would have been 89 years old on Tuesday.

 Tuesday would have been his 89th birthday.

-In his honour, Google changed its logo in the United States; Iceland; Portugal; Australia; New Zealand; Japan; Estonia; UK; Denmark; Ireland and Pakistan to a doodle, or illustration, of Edhi.
+In his honour, Google changed its logo in the United States; Iceland; Portugal; Australia; New Zealand; Japan; Estonia; UK; Denmark; Ireland and

 Google hailed Edhi's "super-efficient" ambulance service.

-"In celebration of Abdul Sattar Edhi, let's all lend a hand to someone in need today," it said.
+Abdul Sattar Edhi, let's all lend a hand to someone in need today," it said.

 "The doodle selection process aims to celebrate interesting events and anniversaries that reflect Google's personality and love for innovation," the company says.